ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 My own shortcomings make mo let Thc
 faults of others go.
 Then let us all,
 when we commence To slander friend or
-foe, Think of the harm ono word
+foe, Think of the harm ono word may do
+To those who little know. w i Remember
+curses, somotime», like &#x27; Our
+chickons,.&quot; roost at home. &quot; Don&#x27;t Bpcak
+of others&#x27; faults until Wo havo none of
+our.owit.
 </td></tr></table>

 ---